emastho/vixenydocs/src/routes/perspective/create-vixeny/+page.md

    - **globalOptions.ts**: Holds options for `wrap` and the `handler`.
 3. **views**: Contains static templates.
    - **public**: Exposes all files for public access.
-   - **scripts**: Manages TypeScript `ts` files, which are then imported into public to convert to `mjs`.
+   - **scripts**: Manages TypeScript `ts` files, which are then imported into `public` to convert to `mjs`.
 4. **watcher.mjs**: The debugger script.

 ### Current Options

-Templates work by pointing at a directory and hosting it to the handler, it's important to remark that:
+Templates work by pointing at a directory and hosting it to the handler.
+It's important to note that:

 - They respect nested wildcards.
 - The handler can have more than one.